 In a state like Tasmania where the waves are a-calling, you might like to get some tips from a surfing expert.
 There are numerous surf-schools based around the state, and they offer instruction to all ages and abilities.
 I don’t know if there’s any guarantees about getting you shredding, but they can supply wet-suits and boards with a bit of advance notice.

 Gift certificates for a surfing class are popular at Christmas, when the weather is at its warmest in Tassie.
 But I did mention wet-suits, and you have to be prepared for the water to be cold.
 Tasmania is way south of the equator and a lot closer to the Antarctic, remember.

 Surf Forecast: Make Your Own Way

-The internet site CoastView.com.au can give you more than just a surf forecast or weather report.
-They actually have web cameras posted at beaches around the island.
+An internet search will give you more than just a surf forecast or weather report.
+You can actually find web cameras posted at beaches around the island.
 I guess that’s handy if you have a day off.
-But torture if you’re stuck in the office, watching an awesome beach break on your computer!!
+But torture if you’re stuck in the office, watching an awesome beach break on your computer!

 Shipstern Bluff: For Those That Dare

-Now, I did mention seriously BIG waves.
-Southern Tasmania is home to Australia’s “heaviest” wave (that’s a good thing if you’re a surfer).
+Now, I did mention seriously big waves.
+Southern Tasmania is home to Australia’s heaviest wave.
+That’s a good thing if you’re an advanced surfer, apparently.
 Also known as Devil’s Point, Shipstern Bluff is accessed near Port Arthur on the Tasman Peninsula.
-Riding the massive waves involves either a long bushwalk or a boat, and some serious deep breathing, I would imagine.
+Riding the massive waves involves either a long bushwalk or a boat, and some serious deep breathing, I’d imagine.

-So that’s my wrap up of Surfing in Tasmania.
+So that’s my introduction to Surfing in Tasmania.
 Something for everyone, from kids with a foam board, to daredevils with a death wish.
-Which option will you choose?
+Which option would you choose?